-- (c) No person may operate the following model aircraft unless they operate at a site supervised and controlled by an Aviation Recreation Organization under GACAR Part 149. - (1) Model aircraft of a total mass equal to, or greater than, 25 kg. - (2) Model aircraft flown in formation with other model aircraft. - (3) Model aircraft that intends to drop an object in flight.
+- (c) Registration and marking of a model aircraft is not required for: - (1) Model aircraft of a total mass less than 1 kg and flown exclusively indoors; or - (2) Model aircraft of a total mass less than 250 grams and not flown in formation with other model aircraft. - (d) No person may operate the following model aircraft unless they operate at a site supervised and controlled by an Aviation Recreation Organization under GACAR Part 149. - (1) Model aircraft of a total mass equal to, or greater than, 25 kg. - (2) Model aircraft flown in formation with other model aircraft.

+(3) Model aircraft that intend to drop an object in flight.